Tanezrouft

 The Tanezrouft (تنزروفت) is a natural region located along the borders of Algeria and Mali, west of the Hoggar Mountains.
 Along with the Libyan Desert it is one of the most desolate and most arid parts of the Sahara Desert.
 This area has no permanent residents and is known for its soaring temperatures and scarce access to crucial resources: water and food.
 Due to this, it is commonly referred to as the "land of terror".
+The name means ‘waterless desert’ in Tamashek.

+Although largely without natural landmarks, a significant planetary intersection point between the Greenwich Meridian and the Tropic of Cancer is located in the Algerian part of the region.

 Geographic features

 The Tanezrouft is a vast barren plain extending to the west of the Adrar Ahnet, southeast of the Erg Chech sand sea, and north of the Adrar des Ifoghas hills in northern Mali.

 Almost entirely located in Algeria, the Tanezrouft is notoriously flat, featureless and without wells.
 In 1922 the firm gravel plain enabled the first crossing of the Sahara by motor vehicle.
 The terrain shows stark evidence of long-ago water erosion when the Sahara Desert's climate was much wetter, but the present annual rainfall is much less than 20 mm.
 Today the terrain is being shaped by wind erosion, which occurs much faster than in other areas, since there is little or no vegetation to hold the surface in place.
 The area is known for aridity and extreme heat, and temperatures in summer can easily reach 52 °C (125.6 °F).

 Because it is so arid, bleak and flat, the Tanezrouft was never the site of human occupation.
 In the Tuareg languages its name means "Land of Thirst".
 Since perhaps 500 BC a desolate trade route has connected the Niger River with the Tidikelt, Touat and the Hoggar in Algeria.
-It is now spanned north-south by a trans-Saharan route from Béchar in Algeria via Reggane to Tessalit and Gao in Mali.
+It is now spanned north–south by a trans-Saharan route from Béchar in Algeria via Reggane to Tessalit and Gao in Mali.
 During the colonial era Poste Maurice Cortier (also known as Bidon V, or 'oil drum 5') was a desolate refueling station along this route, 250 kilometres (or five oil drum markers) north of Tessalit.
 Because of its desolation, in the early 1960s the French tested atomic bombs, south of Reggane.